K-theoretic Hikita conjecture for quiver gauge theories: Equivariant Riemann--Roch for Coulomb branches

 \subsubsection{Case of ADE quivers}

-Recall that homological Coulomb branches for finite type ADE quivers are isomorphic to truncated shifted Yangians \cite[Appendix~B]{bfn_slices}, while K-theoretic ones are closely related to truncated shifted quantum affine groups \cite{FT19a, FT19b}.
+Recall that homological Coulomb branches for finite type ADE quivers are isomorphic to truncated shifted Yangians \cite[Appendix~B]{bfn_slices}, while K-theoretic ones are isomorphic to truncated shifted quantum affine groups \cite{FT19a, FT19b}.

-Note that for the non-shifted case, Gautam and Toledano Laredo constructed an explicit isomorphism between completions of Yangian and the quantum loop group \cite{GTL13}.
-We expect it restricts to truncations, and coincides with the isomorphism of Theorem~\ref{thm_iso_after_completions}.
-Proposition \ref{upsilon_on_minuscule_gen} also gives formulae on generators, and it would be interesting to verify if it coincides with ones in \cite{GTL13}; we do not discuss these questions in the present article.
-Note also that \cite[Section~5]{GTL13} verifies the uniqueness of an isomorphism (up to certain automorphisms).
+Note that for the non-shifted case, Gautam and Toledano Laredo constructed an isomorphism between completions of Yangian and the quantum loop group \cite{GTL13}.
+It would be very interesting to investigate the relationship between our construction and theirs.
+We expect that the isomorphism of \cite{GTL13} restricts to truncations and should be closely related to ours.

-An analogous statement for the shifted case has not appeared in the literature to the best of our knowledge.
-We expect that the results of this section could shed some light to this question.
+{An analogous statement for the shifted case has not appeared in the literature to the best of our knowledge.
+We expect that the results of this section could help study this question.}

-Gautam--Toledano Laredo also deduce fruitful corollaries about representation categories in the non-shifted case, see \cite{GTL16, GTL17}.
-It would be very interesting to investigate shifted analogs (note that existence of a bijection between simple modules over homological and K-theoretic Coulomb branches follows from \cite[Appendix~B]{NW23} without usage of Theorem~\ref{thm_iso_after_completions}).